intentor/adic/README.md

 container.Bind<SomeType>().ToFactory(factoryInstance);
 ```

+**Note:** factories are resolved and injected by the container.
+So, it's possible to receive dependencies either by construtor or fields/properties.

 ### <a id="bindings-setup"></a>Bindings setup

 Sometimes the bindings list can become (very) large and bloat the `SetupContainers()` method of the context root.
 For better organization, it's possible to create reusable objects which will group and setup related bindings in a given container.